You are gods?

 Based upon what we’ve just read, we can safely conclude the following about little-g gods:

-- They are authority figures appointed by — and subordinate to — Almighty God
+• They are authority figures appointed by — and subordinate to — Almighty God

-- Apart from being eternal beings themselves, they possess none of the attributes of deity
+• Apart from being eternal beings themselves, they possess none of the attributes of deity

-- They can be human or angelic
+• They can either be human or angelic

 We’ve already established Almighty God has absolutely sovereignty over the earth.
 We are now left with another question requiring an answer: who wields spiritual authority in the earth?

-- Is it God alone, or;?
+1. Is it God alone, or;?

-- Are there certain folks to whom He has delegated some of His authority with the goal of bringing salvation, healing, and deliverance to a lost and dying humanity?
+2. Are there certain folks to whom He has delegated some of His authority with the goal of bringing salvation, healing, and deliverance to a lost and dying humanity?

 I believe I’ve answered that question quite thoroughly 14 years ago in a previous essay on spiritual authority.
-There, I discussed what the Scriptures have to say on that topic: what is it, where it comes from, who has had it in times past, and who has it now.
+There, I discussed what the Scriptures have to say on that topic: what is it, where it comes from, who has possessed it in times past, and who has it now.

 My take on the matter remains unchanged.